ami-iit/adam/README.md

 - [PyTorch](https://github.com/pytorch/pytorch)
 - [NumPy](https://numpy.org/)

-ADAM employs the **automatic differentiation** capabilities of these framework to compute, if needed, gradients, Jacobian, Hessians of rigid-body dynamics quantities.
-This approach enable the design of optimal control and reinforcement learning strategies in robotics.
+ADAM employs the **automatic differentiation** capabilities of these frameworks to compute, if needed, gradients, Jacobian, Hessians of rigid-body dynamics quantities.
+This approach enables the design of optimal control and reinforcement learning strategies in robotics.

 ADAM is based on Roy Featherstone's Rigid Body Dynamics Algorithms.

 ---

 <p align="center">
-  <b>:warning: REPOSITORY UNDER DEVELOPMENT :warning:</b>
+  <b>⚠️ REPOSITORY UNDER DEVELOPMENT ⚠️</b>
   <br>We cannot guarantee stable API
 </p>